GiganticPlayground/RunnTimesheetUserscript/README.md

 1. **Find your ClickUp Team ID**: This can typically be found in your ClickUp URL when you're logged in, e.g., `https://app.clickup.com/{Team_ID}/`.
 2. **Generate an API Token**: Go to your ClickUp settings, navigate to the Integrations or API section, and generate a new token.
 See the [ClickUp Documentation](https://clickup.com/api/developer-portal/authentication#personal-token) for more details.

-Upon running the script for the first time on a Runn timesheet page, you'll be prompted to enter these details.
+Upon running the script for the first time on a [Runn timesheet page](https://app.runn.io/timesheets), you'll be prompted to enter these details.
 They are stored securely and used to fetch your time entries.

 ## Usage

-Navigate to your Runn timesheet page.
+Navigate to your [Runn timesheet page](https://app.runn.io/timesheets).
 If you're running the script for the first time, follow the prompt to enter your ClickUp Team ID and API Token.

-Once set up, you'll see an "Import ClickUp Hours" button on the Runn interface in the bottom left.
+Once set up, click Edit Timesheets, you'll then see an "Import ClickUp Hours" button on the Runn interface in the bottom left.
 Clicking this button fetches your time entries from ClickUp and fills them into the corresponding fields in Runn.

 ## Contributing